 Floor Truss vs Floor Joist

-Because of their easy installation, various types of floor joists are used in residential buildings.
+Because of their easy installation and low cost, various types of floor joists are used in residential buildings.

-The choice between the two types is dependent on your requirement and budget.
+The choice between the two types is dependent on your requirements and budget.

 A composite floor deck is another approach to reinforce your floor system without adding extra weight to the structure.

-Floor trusses are formed by the assembly of one or more than one triangular units.
-These triangular units are formed by connecting straight members in a controlled factory environment.
+Floor trusses result from the assembly of one or more triangular units created by connecting straight members in a controlled factory environment.

-These members are connected through steel plates of proper strength and the meeting point of members is called nodes.
+These members connect through steel plates of suitable strength, and the point where they meet is referred to as a node.

-On the other hand, a joist requires more material to offer equal strength to the truss.
+In contrast, joists are straight members that form a horizontal framework and require more material to offer equal strength to the truss.

 However, floor joists can deform when they are subjected to heavy load over a long period.

-Floor trusses have self-support systems while floor joists require intermittent supports like beams, columns, and posts.
+Moreover, floor trusses have self-support systems, while floor joists require intermittent supports like beams, columns, and posts.

-If there is a need to support lateral as well as vertical loads then floor trusses are a better choice for your structure.
+If there is a need to support lateral and vertical loads, then floor trusses are a better choice for your structure.

-Floor joists cannot support lateral loads and you have to install blocking between floor joists to support lateral loads, which raises the overall budget of your construction.
+In contrast, floor joists cannot support lateral loads, and you have to install blocking between floor joists to support lateral loads, which raises the overall budget of your construction.

-In terms of stability of the structure, floor trusses can create a more stable floor structure in comparison to floor joists.
+In terms of stability of the structure, floor trusses can create a more stable floor structure than floor joists.

-Since floor trusses are formed by 2x3 or 2x4 lumber, shrinkage due to drying of lumber is negligible, providing a stable and non-bouncy floor.
+Moreover, since floor trusses are formed by 2x3 or 2x4 lumber, shrinkage due to drying of lumber is negligible, providing a non-bouncy floor.